thrawn01/octopress/source/_posts/2015-12-04-deploying-kubelet-on-coreos-in-a-consistent-and-maintainable-manner.markdown

 ---

-If you are running the CoreOS beta channel, you should already have kubelet installed, but if you are running stable channel like me, but wish to play with the latest and greatest kubernetes and deploy a non trivial sized cluster, read on.
+If you are running the CoreOS beta channel, you should already have kubelet installed, but if you are running stable channel like me and wish to play with the latest and greatest kubernetes and deploy a non trivial sized cluster, read on.
 <!-- more -->